 Dinh Bang Phu The Cake

 This is a characteristic of the North culture.
-Phu The Cake is wrapped in Dong leaves and boiled, not showing off its smell, but under the transparent yellow crust, the cake filling appears invitingly.
-In addition to green beans that are cleaned of their shells, steamed and fluffed, the maker also adds white sugar, coconut pulp, lotus seeds and five-spice powder.
+Phu The Cake is wrapped in Dong leaves and boiled, so its aroma doesn’t show, but beneath the transparent yellow crust, the filling looks inviting.
+In addition to green beans that are shelled, steamed, and fluffed, the maker adds white sugar, coconut pulp, lotus seeds, and five-spice powder.

-The cake dough is made from sticky rice, ground with a water mill, then filtered to get the essence, pressed in a sieve and dried.
-When eating the cake, we will feel the stickiness of the sticky rice, the crispiness of the papaya, the richness of the green beans, the fatness of the coconut pulp, the richness of the lotus seeds, the sweetness of the sugar…, all blending together to create a very unique flavor.
+The cake dough is made from sticky rice, ground in a water mill, then filtered to extract the essence, pressed through a sieve, and dried.
+When eating the cake, we will feel the stickiness of the sticky rice, the crispiness of the papaya, the richness of the green beans, the fatness of the coconut pulp, the richness of the lotus seeds, and the sweetness of the sugar, all blending together to create a unique flavor.

-Besides rice, the filling includes pork butt or shoulder, dried onion, seasoning powder, fish sauce, pepper… Te cake in Cho village is best eaten hot.
-Gently peel off the leaves with your hands, the fragrant aroma from the cake crust will spread, mixed with the refreshing aroma of Dong leaves.
-The crust is both soft and chewy naturally.
+Besides rice, the filling includes pork butt or shoulder, dried onion, seasoning powder, fish sauce, pepper… Te Cake in Cho village is best eaten hot.
+Gently peel off the leaves by hand; the fragrant aroma of the cake crust will spread, mingling with the refreshing aroma of Dong leaves.
+The crust is naturally both soft and chewy.

 Bui pork roll

 You should not miss Bui pork roll (Vietnamese: nem Bui), one of the famous dishes in north region.
 Local people call the dish nem thinh (finely ground roasted rice).
-Depending on each person’s taste, when eaten, nem is rolled in fig leaves and dipped in chili sauce or fish sauce.
+Depending on personal taste, nem is eaten rolled in fig leaves and dipped in chili sauce or fish sauce.

 You will feel the astringent taste of fig leaves, the sweetness of meat and the fragrant smell of thinh.
-Nem Bui originates from Bui village, Ninh Xa commune, Thuan Thanh district, Bac Ninh province.
+Nem Bui originates from Bui village, Ninh Xa Ward, Bac Ninh province.
 After many ups and downs, in recent years Nem Bui has become more and more known to many people and has become a delicious and cheap culinary dish.

 Yen The Hill Chicken

-Yen The region, Bac Ninh province has a mountainous midland terrain, a large area, creating favorable conditions for the development of free-range livestock and poultry farming.
+Yen The region, Bac Ninh province, has a mountainous midland terrain, a large area, creating favorable conditions for the development of free-range livestock and poultry farming.
 Among them, hill chicken is one of the strong livestock.
-Because it grows in a natural mountainous environment, Yen The chicken has a sweet and rich meat taste.
+Because it grows in a natural mountainous environment, Yen The chicken has a sweet, rich taste.

 Delicious dishes from Yen The hill chicken are boiled chicken with lemon salt, grilled chicken, chicken patties, chicken cooked in ginger wine soup, and steamed chicken with salt.
-Yen The hill chicken is famous for its firm, sweet meat and crispy skin, so boiled dishes are the most original way to enjoy it, while other dishes help enrich the flavor of the chicken.
+Yen The hill chicken is famous for its firm, sweet meat and crispy skin, so boiled dishes are the most authentic way to enjoy it, while other dishes help enhance the chicken’s flavor.

 Van Village Wine

-An indispensable gift when you come to Bac Ninh, the wine is brewed with delicious sticky rice, plus traditional yeast of 35 rare medicinal herbs, making the wine smooth to drink and rich in flavor.
+An indispensable gift when you come to Bac Ninh, the wine is brewed with delicious sticky rice and traditional yeast made from 35 rare medicinal herbs, making it smooth to drink and rich in flavor.

 With the list of places suggested by Vietdreamtravel.vn, you will not worry about missing the opportunity to visit famous architectural works and relics when explore Bac Ninh or spiritual places that play an important role in the formation and development of this land.